 Marriage is a Contract

 Under certain circumstances, you can get a court to declare that your marriage is not valid.
-For instance, if you or your spouse were not mentally competent when you got married, or you were forced or coerced into getting married, or if a physical disability prevents you or your spouse from having sex to consummate the marriage.
-These types of marriages may be voidable.
+For example, if you or your spouse were not mentally competent when you got married, or you were forced or coerced into getting married, or if a physical disability prevents you or your spouse from having sex to consummate the marriage.
+These types of marriages may be able to be considered void.
 Marriages that involve these circumstances are valid until a court says the marriage is void.
-A marriage may also be voidable if one spouse has been incurably mentally ill for a period of five years or more.
+A marriage may also be able to be considered void if one spouse has been incurably mentally ill for a period of five years or more.

 What are the steps needed to get married in New York?